 The reflections don’t have to be uniform—let them be imperfect!
 A rough, unblended look enhances the rough-cut gemstone effect.

-I also review the vertices again with some highlights to make those points stand out more.
-These little touches will give your gemstone a realistic reflective quality.
+They also review the vertices again with some highlights to make those points stand out more.
+These little touches will give their gemstone a realistic reflective quality.

 Final Touches with the Gel Pen

-I bring in my white gel pen to add a little extra sparkle.
-This is my secret weapon to add those tiny highlights and reflective dots.
+They bring in their white gel pen to add a little extra sparkle.
+This is their secret weapon to add those tiny highlights and reflective dots.

 This final step makes the gemstone feel alive as if the light bounces off it in different directions.